maki-it/lexoffice-invoice-upload/README.md

 - `-c FILE`, `--config FILE` specify the config file to use.
 If nothing is specified, `./config.ini` will be used.
 Use `*` as wildcard to specify multiple config files (`config_*.ini`)
 - `-q`, `--quiet` don't print status messages to stdout.
 - `-g`, `--generate` generate a new configruation file, optionally specify path and filename with `--config` argument.
-- `-l`, `--loop`, `--continuous` specify the intervall in seconds between each run.
-Only takes effect in loop/continuous mode.
-Default is 120 seconds
+- `-l`, `--loop`, `--continuous` Enable loop/continuous mode.
+In this mode, the script runs through the given configuration(s) in an infinite loop.
+The default interval between each run is 120 seconds.
 - `-i SECONDS`, `--intervall SECONDS` specify the intervall in seconds between each run.
 Only takes effect in loop/continuous mode.
 Default is 120 seconds.

 ### Multiple config files